swagtop/gol/README.md

 The game keeps track of which cells are alive by storing the coordinates of live cells in a hash set.
 When cells are given life or killed, their coordinates are simply inserted into or removed from the hash set.

-I recommend that you use `cargo run --release`, if you'd like to check it out, as the performance in release mode is so much better.
-You can move the view by clicking in the direction you want to travel, and scrolling to zoom in and out.
+When compiling, I recommend that you use `cargo run --release`, as the performance enhancements in release mode makes the program much nicer to use.
+You can move the view by clicking in the direction you want to travel, and zoom in and out by scrolling, or pressing `+` and `-` on the keyboard.
+If you get lost in the seemingly endless darkness, press  the `h` key, and you will safely be taken home to (0.0, 0.0).